Cory-DeDell/NBA-Play-By-Play-Kaggle/README.md

 NBA_Data_FB_tipoff_Filter.py takes the play-by-play data and returns a dataframe that contains all of the first basket plays along with the tipoff play info (in a single row for a given game).
 You can also choose to get a dataframe that inlcudes only the first basket plays without the tipoff info.

+# First basket data exploration
+NBA_First_Basket_Analysis.ipynb performs some basket data exploration tasks and creates some visualizations of the data